evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 ### Create a Service Account Key

-1. [Go to the Service Account Page](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts/create?supportedpurview=project&_ga=2.202527640.867747861.1622513856-469265758.1621868166&_gac=1.81391205.1622124503.CjwKCAjw47eFBhA9EiwAy8kzNKaExCvM0G229wH0PGh4USFcdB7wudKCKWt4MSEPM6wbQKCwOot1NxoCtxIQAvD_BwE) and click on your project
+1. [Go to the Service Account Page](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts/create?supportedpurview=project) and click on your project
 2. Add a name for your service account, then click Create
-3. Assign your service account a role for BigQuery (scroll down the role dropdown to find BigQuery roles). **BigQuery User** should work, but depending on your organization's permissions settings in Google Cloud, **BigQuery Data Viewer** may be required.
-If you run into trouble with permissions, you may need to change this role.
-Reach out to us if you run into issues or need help with BigQuery permissions.
+3. Assign your service account a role for BigQuery (scroll down the role dropdown to find BigQuery roles).
+   1. **BigQuery User** should work for most use cases.
+   1. **BigQuery Data Viewer** may be required (depending on your organization's permissions settings in Google Cloud).
+   1. Reach out to us if you run into issues or need help with BigQuery permissions.
 4. Click Continue, then click Done.
 You should see a table of users.
 5. Click on the email address for the service account you just created, then click the **Keys** tab
 6. Click Add Key, then Create New Key, then Create